Thinkmill/emery/docs/pages/markdoc-prose.md

 ### Blockquotes

-> Blockquotes can also be nested...
+> Blockquotes example with _inline_ **tags** included.
->
-> > ...by using additional greater-than signs right next to each other...
-> >
-> > > ...or with spaces between arrows.

 ### Lists

-Unordered
+#### Unordered

+Prefer dash `-` for unordered lists.

-- Create a list by starting a line with `+`, `-`, or `*`
+- Create a list by starting a line with `-`
+- Sub-lists
-- Sub-lists are made by indenting 2 spaces:
+  - are made by
-  - Marker character change forces new list start:
-    - Ac tristique libero volutpat at
-    * Facilisis in pretium nisl aliquet
-    - Nulla volutpat aliquam velit
-- Very easy!
+  - indenting 2 spaces

-Ordered
+#### Ordered

+Prefer non-sequential indicators for ordered lists—it's easier to more items around.

 1. Lorem ipsum dolor sit amet
-2. Consectetur adipiscing elit
+1. Consectetur adipiscing elit
-3. Integer molestie lorem at massa
+1. Integer molestie lorem at massa

 ### Code

-Block code "fences"
+Only code "fences" e.g. ` ``` ` supported, not indentation syntax.

 ```
 Sample text here...
 ```

-Syntax highlighting
+Provide a language after the backticks e.g. ` ```js` for syntax highlighting.

 ```js
 var foo = function (bar) {